 Section 279.02 prohibits a person from benefiting economically from trafficking and carries a maximum penalty of 10 years' imprisonment.
 This offence covers those who do not necessarily engage in actual recruitment or transportation, such as those who harbour a victim of trafficking for a fee.
 Finally, the third prohibition outlaws the withholding or destroying of identity, immigration, or travel documents to facilitate trafficking in persons, and carries a maximum penalty of five years' imprisonment.
-No charges had been laid under these new provisions as of June 2007.
+The first successful prosecution under these provisions occurred in June 2008.